the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Another would be to lay more effective foundations for future RSE work at a much earlier stage in undergraduate/postgraduate studies.
 We see scope for establishing dedicated RSE Master's programmes which specialise in developing RSE skills and practices.
 Some universities already offer dedicated master's programs in some domains.
-Examples would be Computational Sciences in Engineering (CSE) or Bioinformatics.
+Examples would be Computational Sciences in Engineering (CSE) or Bioinformatics (see Appendix: [Bioinformatics skills and certification]).
 Where appropriate similar programs should also be established in other domains.

 ## Required Next steps